mrowe/mikerowecode.com/michael/resume.md

 January 2002 - January 2004

-I held the position of senior consultant in the Technology Integration Services practice of BearingPoint, Inc. He was responsible for and involved in a wide range of consulting assignments covering design and implementation of complex information technology systems.
+I held the position of senior consultant in the Technology Integration Services practice of BearingPoint, Inc. I was responsible for and involved in a wide range of consulting assignments covering design and implementation of complex information technology systems.